ciccio42/TinyVLA/README.md

 for Robotic Manipulation</h1>

 # Note
-This is a fork from the original TinyVLA projecr
+This is a fork from the original TinyVLA project

 # Install